sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 the DPU to terminate all services.

 * Upon dispatching the Reboot API, the NPU issues the RebootStatus API to monitor whether the DPU has terminated all services except gNOI and database service, continuing until the timeout is reached.
-Once the DPU successfully terminates all services, it responds to the RebootStatus API with STATUS_SUCCESS.
-Until the services are terminated gracefully, DPU response RebootStatusResponse with STATUS_RETRIABLE_FAILURE status.
+Once the DPU successfully terminates all services, it responds to the RebootStatus API with STATUS_SUCCESS and 'active' will be set to false in the RebootStatusResponse.
+Until the services are terminated gracefully, 'active' will be '1' in the RebootStatusResponse.

 * Subsequently, the NPU detaches the DPU PCI with a vendor defined API.
 If a vendor specific API is not defined, detachment is done via sysfs
 (echo 1 > /sys/bus/pci/devices/XXXX:XX:XX.X/remove).

 * Next, the NPU triggers a platform vendor reboot API to initiate the reboot process for the DPU.
+If the DPU is stuck or unresponsive, the DPU reboot platform API should attempt a cold boot or power cycle to recover it.

 * The NPU either immediately rescans the PCI upon return or after a timeout period.
 Rescan of the PCI is achieved by vendor defined API.
 If vendor specific API is not defined, then rescan is done via sysfs (echo 1 > /sys/bus/pci/rescan).